Points won by each set: [ 44-41, 34-33, 30-20 ]

 30 % Becker – 32 of 105

 With this title, Corretja [9] entered the best six months of his life when he made a transition from one of the best clay-courters into the second best player in the world (four titles on three surfaces). # Becker’s [119] advancement to his sixth & last clay-court final was completely unexpected.
-Since Wimbledon ’97 he had a status of a semi-retired player, just dropped outside the Top 100 for the first time since 1984, and barely survived the first round saving a triple match point on serve against the local player (George Bastl).
-Becker took advantage of the high altitude risking his second serves and defeated in the next three matches players to whom he had been supposed to lose (Pioline, Mantilla, Rios – all of them in straight-setters!).
-And also he could hypothetically lead 2-0 in sets vs Corretja if he had converted his chances in both sets – had a double break point at 3-all in the 1st set and a triple set point at 5:4* (40/0) in the 2nd set – made three backhand mistakes, two of them returning to Corretja’s serves.
-It was the crucial moment, since then the Spaniard grabbed 9 of the last 12 games, finishing the contest with a volley-volley exchange.
+Following Wimbledon ’97 he had status of a semi-retired player, in Summer ’98 he just dropped outside the Top 100 for the first time since 1984, and barely survived the first round saving a triple match point on serve against the local player (George Bastl).
+Becker took advantage of the high altitude risking his second serves (higher than usual clay-court bounce at the Gstaad’s elevation) and defeated in the next three matches players to whom he had been supposed to lose (Pioline, Mantilla, Rios – all of them in straight-setters!).
+And also he could have hypothetically lad 2-0 in sets vs Corretja if he had converted his chances in both sets – squandered a double break point at 3-all in the 1st set, and a triple set point at 5:4* (40/0) in the 2nd set – made three backhand mistakes, two of them returning Corretja’s serves.
+It was the crucial moment, afterwards the Spaniard grabbed 9 of the last 12 games, finishing the contest with a volley-volley exchange.
 Corretja didn’t drop his serve in the last 8 sets he played in the tournament.

 Corretja’s route to his 6th title: